Afkupuz/catalog/README.md

 ##Features:<br>
 This site provides users with the ability to create subjects and respond to other peoples subjects.<br>
 Users can edit and delete their subjects as well as censor posts they dont like, but they can't touch other peoples subjects.<br>
-Users can delete their own responses, but can not interact with other peoples sujects or responses.<br>
+Users can delete their own responses, but can not interact with other people's subjects or responses.<br>
 The sidebar is updated with recent posts and the header provides navigation control.<br>
 JavaScript confirms before deleting, and prevents people from posting blank posts.
-These buttons still work if javascript is turned off.<br>
+These buttons still work if javascript is turned off, but lose the warning functionality.<br>
-There is also built-in seurity in that the server checks user ids against the current session to prevent direct url access and session hijacking.<br>
+There is also built-in security in that the server checks user ids against the current session to prevent direct url access and session hijacking.<br>